 This isn’t recommended by manufacturers, and it’s not something I’d personally feel comfortable trying.

-If you do decide to swap the mattress, ensure that it fits the base snugly and leaves no gaps around the side, nor at the bottom.
+Pack and play mattresses need to fit the base of the pack and play snugly, leaving no gaps around the side, nor at the bottom.
 There shouldn’t be any sort of gap between the mattress and the frame, even in the corners, as your baby could get a limb or their face stuck in the gap, creating a suffocation risk.
+That’s why it’s so important to keep the original pack and play mattress, and not swap it with one from a third party.

 #5 – DIY Foam Pad (Not Recommended)

-Other parenting hacks include this DIY way of making a pack n play more comfortable, which involves using a simple piece of 1 or 2 inch foam as a foam pad.
+Another parenting hack that I don’t recommend (seriously – it’s not safe) involves a DIY way of making a pack n play more comfortable by using a piece of 1 or 2 inch foam as a foam pad.

 Parents who’ve tried this get the foam pad from a local soft furnishings store and have it cut to match the existing pack n play mattress, using it as a template.